In the US, tipping is as American as apple pie.

 Sorry, but I don’t think so.

-In the end we have nobody to blame but ourselves.
+The truth is, when it comes to tip inflation, we have nobody to blame but ourselves.

 On second thought, I blame all of you because, frankly, I don’t think that way.
 I always provide 15% for good service, and 20% for excellent service — and if my server is truly extraordinary, then 25%.
 But for those very rare occasions when I get fair or poor service, I give 10%.
 Hopefully, the smaller tip will encourage him to do a better job next time.
 And if that happens to tick him off — well, I don’t really care.
 Neither should you.